 Background research and an archaeological Phase I survey of the Strawberry Fields Site was completed in 2007 (Crawford, 2007).
 The 2007 Phase I survey employed pedestrian transects spaced anywhere from 15 to 30 meters apart, reported poor visibility due to star thistle, but identified sparse prehistoric resources around the northern margins of the Strawberry Fields Site, where a dirt track provided better visibility.
-Because the Strawberry Fields Site consists of a high, well-drained terrace on the bank of the Sacramento River, because prehistoric artifacts were found in 2007, and because of the potential for flood deposit-capped archaeological sites, an Extended Phase I (XP-I) program of subsurface backhoe testing was implemented in March 2016 within the northern and eastern areas of the site proposed for development (AES, 2016a).
-The XP-I uncovered a buried cultural layer in multiple trenches within the APE (defined as the footprint of the proposed development, including water, wastewater, storm water, and access road facilities), as well as a hearth and other potential cultural features; the finds from 2007 plus the cultural strata uncovered in March 2016 have collectively been assigned a site identification number, CA-SHA-4413.
+Because the Strawberry Fields Site consists of a high, well-drained terrace on the bank of the Sacramento River, because prehistoric artifacts were found in 2007, and because of the potential for flood deposit-capped archaeological sites, an Extended Phase I (XP-I) program of subsurface backhoe testing was implemented in March 2016 within the proposed development area (AES, 2016a and AES, 2019a).
+The XP-I uncovered a buried cultural layer in multiple trenches, as well as a hearth and other potential cultural features.
+The finds from 2007 plus the cultural strata uncovered in March 2016 have collectively been assigned a site identification number, CA-SHA-4413.

-A Phase II Testing and Evaluation effort was completed in April 2016 (AES, 2016b) in order to evaluate the eligibility of CA-SHA-4413 for listing on the NRHP.
+A Phase II Testing and Evaluation effort was completed in April 2016 (AES, 2016b and 2019b) in order to evaluate the eligibility of CA-SHA-4413 for listing on the NRHP.
 A total of 11.88 cubic meters of soil was excavated during the Phase II.
-Three hearth features, including the one found during the XP-I, a number of Gunther series projectile points, and the results of carbon dating and obsidian hydration studies indicate that CA-SHA-4413 was occupied from approximately 750 A.D. to 1060 A.D.
-The presence of hearth features, but a comparative lack of midden soils and subsistence refuse, indicate minimal use of the site perhaps in support of fishing or other transitory activities.
-All indicators attribute CA-SHA-4413 to the Shasta Complex, the most common and best-understood archaeological pattern in the Redding area.
+Three hearth features (including the one found during the XP-I), a number of Gunther series projectile points, and the results of carbon dating and obsidian hydration studies indicate that CA-SHA-4413 was occupied from approximately 750 A.D. to 1060 A.D.
+The presence of hearth features, but a comparative lack of midden soils and subsistence refuse indicate minimal use of the site, perhaps in support of fishing or other transitory activities.
+The evidence places CA-SHA-4413 within the Shasta Complex, the most common and best-understood archaeological pattern in the Redding area.

-A number of research questions could potentially, be addressed if the appropriate materials were recovered from CA-SHA-4413 in appropriate depositional contexts.
-Those questions centered around various aspects of prehistoric lifeways, including the timing and duration of site occupation, activities on site, and relationships to the surrounding environment.
-Evidence from the Phase II effort to answer these questions was limited.
+A number of research questions were identified in the Phase II Research Design that could potentially be addressed if the required materials were recovered from CA-SHA-4413 in appropriate depositional contexts.
+Those questions centered around various aspects of prehistoric lifeways, including the timing and duration of site occupation, activities on site, and relationship to the surrounding environment.
+Evidence collected during the Phase II effort needed to answer these questions was limited.
 The features and artifacts found during the Phase II did not offer new information that would add to, change, or significantly alter what is already known about regional prehistory.
-No activity-specific loci were noted, with the exception of the general concentration of artifacts in the northwest portion of the site, and the presence of the hearth features therein, and the lack of fauna limited any potential to determine seasonality.
+No activity-specific loci were noted, with the exception of the general concentration of artifacts and hearth features in the northwest portion of the site.